code-saturne/code_saturne/doc/doxygen/user_guide/ug_bpg_mesh_generation.md

 #### Maximal weighting

-The maximal weighting (|distance FJ’/ distance I’J’|) for internal faces, with I’ and J’ standing for the projection of I and J (centres of the neighbouring cells) on the line normal to their common face and containing the centre F of the face (Figure 4); the accuracy my decrease if the weighting is too large:
+The maximal weighting (|distance FJ’/ distance I’J’|) for internal faces, with I’ and J’ standing for the projection of I and J (centres of the neighboring cells) on the line normal to their common face and containing the centre F of the face (Figure 4); the accuracy my decrease if the weighting is too large:
 - optimal value: 0.5